 Hiking Shoes

-For the vast majority of day hikers, and even a good number of backpackers and thru hikers, a hiking shoe that falls just below the ankle is the perfect match.
+For the vast majority of day hikers, and even a good number of backpackers and thru-hikers, a hiking shoe that falls just below the ankle is the perfect match.
 Shoes like our top-rated Salomon X Ultra 4 GTX are stiffer and more substantial than a trail runner for carrying a light load over mixed terrain but don't feel draggingly heavy like a full-on boot.
 Furthermore, hiking shoes often have a tougher construction than trail runners, with increased use of leather and durable nylons as opposed to mesh.
-Protection from obstacles like rocks and roots come courtesy of rubber toe caps and medium-stiff midsoles.
-Hiking shoes also are great options for folks needing a substantial shoe for daily wear, just be aware that the outsoles will wear faster on pavement.
+Protection from obstacles like rocks and roots comes courtesy of rubber toe caps and medium-stiff midsoles.
+Hiking shoes are also great options for folks needing a substantial shoe for daily wear—just be mindful that the outsoles will wear faster on pavement.

 Hiking shoe (crossing creek in Adidas Terrex AX4)